The sugar high is all fun and games until the resulting sugar crash affects the quality of your day.

 A sugar crash often causes undesired symptoms that can disrupt productivity and energy levels throughout the day.

-Kelsey Herrick, senior dietitian at Sanford Health, suggests balance, moderation and consistency are the most effective ways to avoid these crashes.
-Herrick shares her knowledge on sugar crashes, how to avoid them and what to do if you get one.
+Dietitians at Sanford Health suggest balance, moderation and consistency are the most effective ways to avoid these crashes.
+They share their knowledge on sugar crashes, how to avoid them and what to do if you get one.

 What does a sugar crash feel like?

 You may experience a crash after indulging in high amounts of carbohydrates, especially simple sugars such as cake and ice cream.
 Although the human body needs sugar, it also needs the amount of sugar to remain at a consistent level.

 When the body has more sugar than it’s used to, it rapidly produces insulin in an attempt to keep the levels consistent.
 This causes blood glucose to decrease, which results in a sudden drop in energy levels, also known as hypoglycemia, or a sugar crash.

 With this drastic drop in energy, the body can experience undesired symptoms such as: